 For residents who were told by Council that their property is on the ‘No Tree Register’.
-Please note it will be phased out by Tuesday 30 August 2022.
+Please note it was phased out on Tuesday 30 August 2022.
 The Register was in place before the Urban Forest Strategy was endorsed.

-The annual turnover of residents is approximately 18%.
+The ‘No Tree Register’ was phased out because the annual turnover of residents is approximately 18%.
 Each year Council needs to check with residents to make sure who still lives there today.